Tommy Dorsey: Early life

-His own band
+On August 21, 1949, Tommy, along with trumpeter Charlie Shavers and singer Red Wooten, survived a plane crash uninjured.
+The aircraft, departing from Windsor, Ontario, Canada, crash-landed in a cornfield after the engine failed shortly after takeoff, according to the pilot.

+Band

 In 2009, Buddy De Franco recalled recording "Opus One" with Dorsey in the 1940s, commenting on Dorsey's desire to be precise and exact.
 Expanding on De Franco's opinions about Dorsey, writer Peter Levinson said, "He wanted things to be done his way."

 The band was popular almost from the moment it signed with RCA Victor for "On Treasure Island", the first of four hits in 1935.
 After his 1935 recording, however, Dorsey's manager dropped the "hot jazz" that Dorsey had mixed with his own lyrical style, and instead had Dorsey play pop and vocal tunes.
 Dorsey kept his Clambake Seven as a Dixieland group that played during performances.
-Dorsey became the co-host of The Raleigh-Kool Program on the radio with comedian Jack Pearl, then become the host.
+Dorsey became the co-host of The Raleigh-Kool Program on the radio with comedian Jack Pearl, then became the host.

 By 1939, Dorsey was aware of criticism that his band lacked a jazz feeling.
 He hired arranger Sy Oliver away from the Jimmie Lunceford band.
 Sy Oliver's arrangements include "On the Sunny Side of the Street" and "T.D.'s Boogie Woogie"; Oliver also composed two of the new band's signature instrumentals, "Well, Git It" and "Opus One".
 In 1940, Dorsey hired singer Frank Sinatra from bandleader Harry James.
 Sinatra made eighty recordings from 1940 to 1942 with the Dorsey band.
 Two of those eighty songs are "In the Blue of Evening" and "This Love of Mine".
 Sinatra achieved his first great success as a vocalist in the Dorsey band and claimed he learned breath control from watching Dorsey play trombone.
 Sy Oliver and Sinatra did a posthumous tribute album to Dorsey on Sinatra's Reprise records.
 I Remember Tommy appeared in 1961.
-In turn, Dorsey said his trombone style was heavily influenced by Jack Teagarden.
+Dorsey said his trombone style was heavily influenced by Jack Teagarden.

 Among Dorsey's staff of arrangers was Axel Stordahl who arranged for Sinatra in his Columbia and Capitol years.
 Another member of the Dorsey band was trombonist Nelson Riddle, who later had a partnership as one of Sinatra's arrangers and conductors in the 1950s and afterwards.
 Another noted Dorsey arranger, who, in the 1950s, married and was professionally associated with Dorsey veteran Jo Stafford, was Paul Weston.
 Bill Finegan, an arranger who left Glenn Miller's civilian band, arranged for the Tommy Dorsey band from 1942 to 1950.